ronin-rb/ronin-masscan/man/ronin-masscan.1.md

 *convert*
 : Converts an masscan scan file to JSON or CSV.

+*dump*
+: Dumps the scanned ports from masscan scan files.

 *import*
 : Imports a masscan scan file into ronin-db.

 *scan*
 : Runs masscan and outputs data as JSON or CSV or imports into the database.

-*targets*
-: Converts masscan scan files into a list of targets.

 ## AUTHOR